How an inventory strategy can save you time and money

 The choices become more complex if you operate in several locations.
 Here, you may need to balance customer service targets (i.e., having stock near customers) against the cost of operating multiple storage facilities.

-Regularly check stock to make sure it’s properly identified, accurately recorded in your system and in the right location.
+Be sure to regularly check stock to make sure it’s properly identified, accurately recorded in your system and in the right location.

 3. Decide how to replenish it